 The problem is that paracetamol is not very effective for inflammatory pain, as in the case of arthritis … And it too poses an increasing risk of liver problems: a panel of American health professionals recently recommended that the maximum dose in a tablet should be reduced from 1g to 650mg (13).

 In fact, this approach is becoming increasingly popular and recommended by doctors, even if there is still a long way to go.
 It is based on a simple principle: that the body is itself perfectly capable of modulating pain with the aid of compounds it either produces or ingests from the diet.

 Natural solutions therefore center on helping the body to improve its availability of endogenous painkillers through self-production and intake from the diet.
 And since these are structural compounds or ones familiar to the body, they have the considerable advantage of causing no side-effects.

 Endorphins are small proteins which reduce the transmission of pain signals to the brain, producing lasting pain relief.
-They work by binding to opioid receptors (the same ones to which morphine binds) found on the surface of brain cells involved in pain messages.
+They work by binding to opioid receptors found on the surface of brain cells involved in pain messages.

 There are a number of ways in which endorphin production can be stimulated:

 Inflammation is a basic cellular response which enables the body to initiate processes of repair and defense against aggressors.
 When it persists, it results in the onset of chronic pain and may be responsible for a number of neurodegenerative diseases.

 In order to protect itself from chronic inflammation, the body produces a fatty acid called PEA.
 This small, simple molecule is produced on demand in cell membranes.
 It’s found in every cell in the body though it is more highly concentrated in brain tissue and areas which are chronically painful (13).